Oblivion Battery: Kotesashi High baseball team

 A genius pitcher whose pitch reached a top speed of 148 km/h on a sharp, curving slider.
-Despite this he's only interested in "throwing the ball" and "playing baseball with Kei," relying almost entirely on Kei for training, health management, and team communication.
-After Kei lose his memories, Haruka turned down offers from prestigious schools and follows Kei to Kotesashi High School.
+Despite this he is only interested in "throwing the ball" and "playing baseball with Kei," relying almost entirely on Kei for training, health management, and team communication.
+After Kei lost his memories, Haruka turned down offers from prestigious schools and followed Kei to Kotesashi High School.